CO2 blood test

 The CO2 test is most often done as part of an electrolyte or basic metabolic panel.
 Changes in your CO2 level may suggest that you are losing or retaining fluid.
 This may cause an imbalance in your body's electrolytes.

 CO2 levels in the blood are affected by kidney and lung function.
 The kidneys help maintain the normal bicarbonate levels.

-The normal range is 23-29 mEq/L (milliequivalents per liter).
+The normal range is 23 to 29 mEq/L (milliequivalents per liter).

 Normal value ranges may vary slightly among different laboratories.
 Talk to your doctor about the meaning of your specific test results.